 Earlier seven Rf genes have been reported to restore fertility against T. timopheevi cytoplasm (G-type), and their chromosomal locations have been determined, as, Rf1 (1A) (Du et al. 1991), Rf2 (7D) (Bahl and Maan 1973; Maan et al. 1984), Rf3 (1B) (Tahir and Tsunewaki 1969; Zhou et al. 2005), Rf4 (6B) (Maan et al. 1984), Rf5 (6D) (Bahl and Maan 1973), Rf6 (5D) (Bahl and Maan 1973) and Rf7 (7B) (Bahl and Maan 1973).
 In addition, some minor QTLs involved in fertility restoration have also been reported on chromosomes 2A, 2B, 4B, 5A 6A and 7D (Ahmed et al. 2001; Zhou et al. 2005).
-Out of seven known Rf genes, only Rf3 was localized with the help of restriction fragment length polymorphism (RFLP) markers (Kojima et al. 1997; Ahmed et al. 2000).
-Subsequently, Zhou et al. (2005) identified the closely linked SSR markers, Xbarc207, Xgwm131 and Xbarc61 to the Rf gene Rf3 on chromosome 1B.
+Out of seven known fertility restorer genes (Rf), only one gene Rf3 was localized with the help of molecular markers like Restriction Fragment Length Polymorphism (RFLP) markers (Kojima et al. 1997; Ahmed et al. 2000).
+Subsequently, Zhou et al. (2005) identified the closely linked SSR markers, Xbarc207, Xgwm131 and Xbarc61 to the fertility restorer gene Rf3 on chromosome 1B.

-Tomar et al. (2004) developed different CMS lines using lines of Chinese Spring carrying T. timopheevi, T. araraticum Zhuk., Ae. caudata and Ae. speltoides cytoplasm through backcross breeding.
-Subsequently, with a view to develop highly heterotic hybrids in Indian sub-continent, a highly diverse fertility restorers for T. timopheevi (PWR4099) cytoplasm was identified (Tomar et al. 2004, 2009), which showed higher level of heterosis in comparison to the high yielding varieties.
-Keeping this in view, during the present study, genetic analysis was carried out to understand the mode of inheritance of fertility restoration and to map the chromosomal location of the identified Rf gene in PWR4099.
-The validation of the SSR marker linked to the Rf gene was also done using a set of CMS, maintainer and restorer lines.
+Tomar et al. (2004) developed different CMS lines using lines of Chinese Spring carrying T. timopheevi, T. araraticum Zhuk., Ae.caudata and Ae. speltoides cytoplasm through backcross breeding.
+Subsequently, with a view to develop highly heterotic hybrids in Indian Sub-continent, a highly diverse fertility restorer for T. timopheevi (PWR4099) cytoplasm was identified (Tomar et al., 2004 and 2009), which showed higher level of heterosis in comparison to the high yielding varieties (HYVs).
+Keeping this in view, during the present study, genetic analysis was carried out to understand the mode of inheritance of fertility restoration and to map the chromosomal location of the identified fertility restorer (Rf) gene in PWR4099.
+The validation of the SSR marker linked to the fertility restorer gene was also done using a set of CMS, maintainer and restorer lines.